ARTICLES WRITTEN BY DOUGLAS J. SCHULZ

 "Forced Arbitration - Perfect Justice?
 Discovery in Arbitration" Published in the Securities Arbitration Commentator, November 1990.
 The article explores the problems attendant to discovery in arbitration and offers suggestions for change and for working within the system.

-Mr. Schulz is a co-columnist on articles on the investment and brokerage industry for the Colorado Springs Business Journal.
+Mr. Schulz was a co-columnist on articles on the investment and brokerage industry for the Colorado Springs Business Journal.